 Diplopia (double vision) is often the first manifestation of many systemic disorders, especially muscular or neurologic processes.

-Double vision may be secondary to thyroid eye disease, myasthenia gravis, tumors of the orbit or brain, and cerebral aneurysms.
+Double vision may be secondary to thyroid eye disease, myasthenia graves, tumors of the orbit or brain, and cerebral aneurysms, to name a few.
 Rarely, fusion cannot occur because of dissimilar image size, which can occur after changes in the optical function of the eye following refractive surgery (eg, LASIK) or after a cataract is replaced by an intraocular lens.